obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Testing Tag Recognition.md

 short mode
 ```

-### search for tasks that do have tags, but Tasks thinks they do not
+### Search for tasks that do have tags, but Tasks thinks they do not

 Should give `0 tasks`.